karlmacas29/igclone-flutter/README.md

 - unique UI
 - comments and likes
 - search user

+## Firebase Using
+- Auth
+- Storage
+- Database

 ## This App is Working Progress and tons of bugs so be careful.